jfcloutier/karma_agency/notes/symbolic_cognitive_robotics.md

 #### Inducing beliefs from trends

-* Beliefs are induced from the analysis of trends, themsleves produced from analyzing a perceptual history.
+* Beliefs are induced from the analysis of trends, themselves produced from analyzing a perceptual history.
   * A belief induced form the analysis of a trend is then supported by that trend.
   * Induction can result from
     * Associating